adobrescu/Everli/README.md

 # Everli

 TASK 1
+!!
+My notes
-!!My notes: implements 2 versions of a function called "reverseBinary" - one using bitwise operators (in reverse_binary.js), and the second one using strings and arrays (reverse_binary_using_arrays.js)
+Task 1 implements 2 versions of a function called "reverseBinary" - one implemented using bitwise operators (in reverse_binary.js), and the second one using strings and arrays (reverse_binary_using_arrays.js)

+    To run the tests from command line (assuming nodejs installed):

+    cd Everli/task1/tests/ ; node ./tests.js ; node ./tests_arrays.js

+    To run in browser open Everli/task1/index.html and view results in console output.
+!!

 - Language: Javascript